kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

 The main advantage compared to calling [add_service][add-service] multiple times is that one call to `add_services` will add multiple services at once.
-Currently, it can process up to 4 services concurrently, therefore reducing the total time by a factor close to 4.
+Currently, it can process up to 4 services concurrently, therefore reducing the total time by a factor of nearly 4.

 Similar to `add_service`, it takes a map of service names to service configuration objects as input and returns a map of service names to service objects.